wishnu002/DataSciencePortofolio/README.md

 # Machine Learning - Classification (Single Label - Multiclass)

-This was the final project of my online learning class.
+This was the final project of my online bootcamp class.
-It is about classifying the price range of cellphones which given in the dataset.
+It is about classifying the price range of cellphones which are given in the dataset.

 There were two datasets involved:
 - Training Dataset: